-Surficial mapping in conjunction with NRCS and Iowa Cooperative Soil Survey county updates has continued in Cedar County and into southern Jones County with the completion of the Cedar Bluff and Stanwood Quadrangles.
-The Cedar Bluff quadrangle covers an area from 41° 45' N latitude to 41° 52' 30'' and 91° 22' 30'' to 91° 15' 00'' W longitude.
-The Stanwood Quadrangle covers an area from 41° 52' 30'' to 42° 00' N latitude and 91° 15' 00'' to 91° 07' 30'' W longitude.
-The mapping area is primarily concentrated on the Iowan Erosion Surface Landform Region with the southwestern portion of Cedar Bluff Quadrangle on the Southern Iowa Drift Plain Landform Region.
+Surficial mapping in conjunction with NRCS and Iowa Cooperative Soil Survey county updates is in its final phase in Cedar County.
+The Cedar County map covers an area from 41° 35' N latitude to 41° 58' and 91° 23'" to 90° 53' W longitude.
+The mapping area is primarily concentrated on the Iowan Erosion Surface Landform Region with the southwestern portion of the county on the Southern Drift Plain Landform Region.
 Both regions have been subjected to periods of multiple Quaternary glaciations and subaerial erosion.
 Episodic erosion during the last 500,000 years has led to the development of an integrated drainage network and the destruction of pre-existing glacial landforms associated with Pre-Illinoian glaciations.
-Generally speaking, the southern part of the map area consists of Wisconsin age loess mantling Pre-Illinoian glacial sediments of variable thickness and the northern part of the map area consists of unnamed loamy sediments of variable thickness overlying Pre-Illinoian glacial sediments.
+Generally speaking, the southern part of the map area consists of Wisconsin age loess mantling Pre-Illinoian glacial sediments of variable thickness overlying Pre-Illinoian glacial sediments.
 These deposits are regionally extensive.

 Previous surficial geologic mapping of the map area consists of the Des Moines 4° x 6° Quadrangle at a scale of 1:1,000,000 (Hallberg et al., 1991).
-Additional surficial geologic mapping near the project area includes previous STATEMAP map products for Linn County (1:24,000 scale): Surficial geologic materials of the Cedar Rapids North Quadrangle, Iowa and Surficial geologic materials of the Marion Quadrangle, Iowa (Bettis et al., 1995a,b); Surficial geologic materials of the Cedar Rapids South Quadrangle, Iowa and Surficial geologic materials of the Central City Quadrangle, Iowa (Bettis et al., 1996a,b); Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et al., 1998).
-Quadrangle mapping of Linn County culminated in the production of the 1:100,000 scale Surficial geologic materials of Linn County (Quade et al., 1998).
-More recent STATEMAP projects include Surficial geologic materials of Johnson County (Tassier-Surine et al., 2004) and Cooperative Mapping with the NRCS Surficial Geology of the Rochester and Bennett Quadrangles in Cedar County (Tassier-Surine et al., 2006).
+Additional surficial geologic mapping near the project area includes previous STATEMAP map products for Linn County (1:24,000 scale): Surficial geologic materials of the Cedar Rapids North Quadrangle, Iowa and Surficial geologic materials of the Marion Quadrangle, Iowa (Bettis et al., 1995a,b); Surficial geologic materials of the Cedar Rapids South Quadrangle, Iowa and Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et al., 1996a,b); Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et al., 1996a,b); Surficial geologic materials of the Bertram Quadrangle, Iowa (Bettis et al., 1998a).
+Quadrangle mapping of Linn County culminated in the production of the 1:100,000 scale Surficial geologic materials of Linn County (Quade et al., 1998b).
+More recent STATEMAP projects include Cooperative Mapping with the NRCS Surficial Geology of the Bennett, Cedar Bluff, Rochester and Stanwood Quadrangles in Cedar County (Tassier-Surine et al., 2006, 2007 and Quade et al., 2007).